Nithil3007/Clinical-Trial-Matcher/README.md

 - **README.md (project description and setup instructions)**

 ## Key Features
-- Transcript processing and summarization
+- Transcript processing and summarisation
-- Fetch trials relevant to the patient details
+- Fetch trials relevant to the patient's details
 - AI-powered trial ranking
 - AI chat interface that uses patient data and clinical trials to answer queries.
 - Trial bookmarking

 ## Approach
 - Wrote the backend and then the frontend.
 Kept reviewing the **project and bonus requirements** along the way.
-After a certain point, kept working side by side with the frontend and backend.
+After a certain point, I kept working side by side with the frontend and backend.
 Revised the API design mid-project to make sure all the project requirements were met.
 - Kept coming across errors; logging them in the terminal eased debugging.
 ### Stack
 - Backend: Python, FastAPI, OpenAI, Pydantic